anandr781/Terraform-cloudstack/Readme.md

   * Making updates to configuration - State file gets __locked__ , very useful when multiple people or process (like Jenkins) on the same infrastructure and when the __stated is stored remotely__.
   * State is stored locally or __remotely (ex., NFS, Consul , S3 bucket)__ .
 As long as all process/people working with the state can reach the location it should be fine.

+ ### I.ii.
+Terraform Planning
+ * Inspects Terraform state - What is the current state of the enviroment.
+It might refresh the state as needed.
+ * Based on what is already configured, what is configuration submitted looking at these it builds a __Dependency Graph__ aka __Dependency Tree__ (For ex., subnet needs to be created only after VPC) .
+ * It will determine additions and deletions and presents that info back to the user .
+ * Terraform then "walks the line" as per the plan that is displayed .